 There are a lot of companies that will publish a game and print components.
 But they are expensive when you are only making a few of each.

 Let’s price a reasonably simple game like Carcassone with River expansion.
 How much would the components be?
 Using pricing on The Game Crafter, with an order size of 100+ games, this is how much it would cost.

 A print run of 1000 would cost $16,400.

 Assuming that if it was made at a very large scale, we could save 50% on manufacturing costs, so $8.20 per game.

 Carcassone’s current retail value is about $34.95 on Amazon.
 Let’s assume it’s sold at the usual wholesale price of 40% of retail = $13.98.

-That is not a lot considering the amount of time spent on these activities, their associated costs and the number of people involved getting a game to this stage.
+That is not a lot considering the amount of time spent on these activities, their associated costs, and the number of people involved in getting a game to this stage.

 I doubt board game designers on Kickstarter get to keep very much of the money they raise.